-Ballet and Black Balsam – The Baltic era of ESIM comes to an end in Riga
+Ballet, Beer, Latvian cuisine and Winter mood – The Baltic era of ESIM comes to an end in Riga

 This month saw the third and final edition of the European Winter School of Internal Medicine in Riga, hosted once again by Young Internists Secretary Ieva Ruza.
 This event brought together 49 Internal Medicine residents from 24 European countries for a week of sharing, connecting and comparing - celebrating our commonalities and our specialty.
 Residents and faculty alike were impressed with the facilities and excellent location of the venue, and of course with the beauty of the city of Riga.
 The weather was cold but gloriously clear and sunny, turning the charming old town into a winter wonderland.

 The scientific programme of the school was an exciting and varied mix – there were lectures on glomerulonephritis and obesity as well as on organisational aspects of Internal Medicine.
 Highlights yet again were the now customary Young Internists workshop, delivered this year by Mikko Parry from Finland, and the hands-on ultrasound workshop.
 One of the most educational and enjoyable parts were the cases presented by the residents themselves, ranging from sarcoidosis to pyroglutamic acidosis.

 This was complemented by a well thought-out social programme, allowing us to explore the cultural and culinary delights of Riga.
 The highlight undoubtedly was a visit to the breathtaking ballet ‘Peer Gynt’.
 There was time to explore Riga and to try the famous Black Balsam and crafted beers, and while the residents discovered the local karaoke bars, the faculty sampled some excellent Latvian cuisine.
 All came together for an excellent gala dinner before saying goodbye after an intense and thoroughly enjoyable week.